Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 570 should theoretically be much superior to the Radeon HD 5750 1GB in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 570 should be 107% quicker than the Radeon HD 5750 1GB in general, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 570 is much (about 74%) faster with regards to AF than the Radeon HD 5750 1GB. (explain)
+Texel RateThe GeForce GTX 570 should be much (approximately 74%) better at anisotropic filtering than the Radeon HD 5750 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison